Skip to main content

 🕓 Example:

-“Request Event Details” → 60 days before booking start date.
+“Request Event Details” → 60 days before booking start date at 9:00 AM.

-“Distribute BEOs to Ops” → 45 days before booking start date.
+“Distribute BEOs to Ops” → 45 days before booking start date at 9:00 AM.

 3. After Booking Start Date

-• The action triggers a set number of days after the booking begins.
+• The action triggers a set number of days after the booking begins, defaulting to 9:00 AM in your organization's configured time zone.

 • Typically used for early event-day reminders or check-ins.